A Few Good Men (play)

 A Few Good Men is a play by Aaron Sorkin, first produced on Broadway by David Brown in 1989.
 It tells the story of military lawyers at a court-martial who uncover a high-level conspiracy in the course of defending their clients, two United States Marines accused of murder.

-It opened on Broadway at the Music Box Theatre in New York on November 15, 1989, in a production directed by Don Scardino, with Tom Hulce as Lieutenant Junior Grade Daniel Kaffee, Megan Gallagher as Lieutenant commander Joanne Galloway, and Stephen Lang as Colonel Jessep.
-Michael O'Hare replaced Lang as Jessep later in the run.
+It opened on Broadway at the Music Box Theatre in Manhattan of New York City on November 15, 1989, in a production directed by Don Scardino, with Tom Hulce as Lieutenant (junior grade) Daniel Kaffee, Megan Gallagher as Lieutenant Commander Joanne Galloway, and Stephen Lang as Colonel Jessep.
+Michael O'Hare replaced Lang as Col. Jessep later in the run.

-Sorkin adapted his work into a screenplay for the 1992 film of the same name.
+Sorkin adapted his work three years later into a screenplay for the 1992 feature film of the same name.